-Exhibit 3: Total Demand by Industry

-Source: JobsEQ - GDP data as of 2023 | Wage and projection data as of 2024 Q1
+Exhibit 3: Total Demand by Industry Data exported on Monday, August 12th, 2024 Source: JobsEQ - GDP data as of 2023 | Wage and projection data as of 2024 Q1

 Cost of Living Index

 The Albuquerque MSA/Central Region cost of living is lower than the U.S. average and slightly higher than New Mexico's overall average, enhancing the purchasing power and affordability for its residents.